Contents

 A city embracing or creating a climate action plan as either a strategic pillar in a broader plan or as an overall strategic city goal can make progress seem possible where it would otherwise be impossible.

-Climate action plans matter because they are precisely the antidote to hopelessness.
+Climate action planning matters because they are precisely the antidote to hopelessness.
 There are significantly impactful changes that need to be made, and that can be made, by local and municipal governments.

 So what makes a strong climate action plan?